Detroiter Knows Jeans Inside Out

 By Scott Walton, Detroit Free Press Writer June 15, 1992

-"Inside out is whickety-whickety-whicketywhack."
+"Inside out is whickety-whickety-whack."

 So says Kriss Kross, the popular rap duo whose unique style calls for dressing in oversized, backward, and inside-out jeans and baseball jerseys.
 Like those of other acts, both their music and their sartorial statement could wind up as just another blip on the fickle chart of hip-hop stylishness.